Organic Farming in Portugal

 Agricultural Producers

 In 2024, the number of organic agricultural producers in Portugal decreased to 15,989 producers (-39 producers y/y).
-This reflects barriers to organic farming adoption, including technical challenges and market access constraints.
+This indicates expansion in organic agricultural production as more farmers adopt organic farming methods and enter the organic market.

 All Operators

-In 2024, the total number of organic operators in Portugal decreased to 16,899 operators (-238 operators y/y), highlighting challenges in building a comprehensive organic sector infrastructure.
+In 2024, the total number of organic operators in Portugal decreased to 16,899 operators (-238 operators y/y), demonstrating growth across the entire organic supply chain, from production to processing and trade, as the organic market develops.

 Pesticide Sales

-In 2023, total pesticide sales in Portugal decreased to 7,856,794 kg (-1,182,771 kg y/y).
+In 2024, total pesticide sales in Portugal increased to 8,358,666 kg (+218,210 kg y/y).
 This reflects continued reliance on conventional pesticides, highlighting the need for further support for organic farming transition and sustainable agricultural practices.

 Organic Livestock